darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 sudo usermod -a -G docker ec2-user
 ```

-After creating a new EC2 instance, I connected to it with the help of .pem file and verified that Docker is installed:
+2. Connected to it with the help of .pem file and verified that Docker is installed:

 ```sh
 ssh -i .\EC2_Tutorial.pem ec2-user@PUBLIC_IP